hahahahaman/qua/README.txt

 qua is loosely based off of Artemis in terms of api interface ideas.

 * Entity
-An entity is a unique positive integer.
+An entity is a unique positive integer, which I'll refer to an entity-id.

 * Component
 A component is a group of data.
 In this case it's a class with data slots.